Do your research

 You will usually have to obtain something called a consent for lease from your lender before you can get started.
-Find out more about how but to let mortgages work by reading our guide.

 You do not have to use a lettings agent when renting out your property, but it will mean you can cut out a huge amount of the legwork of renting out your property as they will:

 Deal directly with the tenant on your behalf if you don't want to